bajrangCoder/acode-plugin-acodex/readme.md

 - You can also drag the terminal panel around by clicking and dragging through the terminal header area.
 - The `✗` button is for closing the terminal.
 - The folder icon button on the terminal header is for navigating to opened files (in the editor) directory.

+## How to Run GUI Apps in AcodeX?

+To run GUI apps within AcodeX, follow the steps below:

+1. **Install the Required Packages**
+   Ensure that you have installed the necessary packages by following the instructions in the [Installation](#installation) or [Existing Users Setup](#for-existing-users) sections.

+2. **Enable GUI Viewer Settings**
+   - Navigate to `Acode > Settings > Plugins > AcodeX`.
+   - Tap the ⚙️ icon at the top-right corner of the AcodeX header to access the plugin settings.
+   - Enable the **GUI Viewer** option from the settings.

+3. **Open AcodeX Terminal**
+   - Open the AcodeX terminal using the `Ctrl+K` shortcut, or search for "Open Terminal" in the command palette.

+4. **Launch the GUI Viewer**
+   - In the terminal header, you'll see a small **image-like icon**.
+   - Click the icon.
+The first time you do this, it will set up the necessary configurations and prompt you for the VNC password.
+   - Enter your VNC password, which will be saved securely in the local storage for future sessions.

+5. **Using the GUI Viewer**
+   After setup, the GUI Viewer page will open.
+On this page, you’ll find multiple interactive elements such as:

+   - **Display Variable Button**:
+     This button copies the `DISPLAY` environment variable needed for running GUI apps.

+     **Before launching a GUI app**, always click the **Display Button** to set up the display environment in the terminal.
+If you skip this step, the GUI app will fail with a "No display variable" error.

+   - **Keyboard Icon**:
+     A keyboard icon is available to activate your mobile keyboard for typing within GUI applications.

+6. **Run Your GUI App**
+   - In the AcodeX terminal, **click the Display button**, which will copy and execute the `export DISPLAY` command.
+   - Start your GUI app in the terminal, and it will open in the integrated viewer.

+   > [!Tip]
+   > Always verify that the `export DISPLAY` command was executed successfully before launching your GUI application.

+   > [!Note]
+   > the display env variable command needs to run once in a terminal session

+### Why is there no selection context menu?

+On small screens, the context menu can clutter the interface.
+Additionally, since the AcodeX panel is adjustable, the menu can behave unpredictably.
+We believe in prioritizing **keyboard shortcuts** over UI buttons for efficiency.

+However, you can still perform all tasks using the following key shortcuts:

+- **Select All**: <kbd>Ctrl + A</kbd>
+- **Copy**: <kbd>Ctrl + Shift + C</kbd>
+- **Paste**: <kbd>Ctrl + Shift + V</kbd>

 ## Additional Terminal Keybindings